 - Punctuate the regional marketing program with PR efforts that shine a light on innovative leaders and companies in the region.

-- Ensure sponsors are featured in marketing campaign narrative.
+- Ensure partners are featured in marketing campaign narrative.

 - Build out new media resources and add data to the website.